ssllabs/ssllabs-scan/ssllabs-api-docs.md

 When you want to obtain fresh test results for a particular host:

-1. Invoke `analyze` with the `clearCache` parameter to `on`.
+1. Invoke `analyze` with the `startNew` parameter to `on`.
 Set `all` to `done`.
 2. The assessment is now in progress.
-Call `analyze` periodically (without the `clearCache` parameter!) until the assessment is finished.
+Call `analyze` periodically (without the `startNew` parameter!) until the assessment is finished.
 You can tell by observing the `Host.status` field for either READY or ERROR values.
 3. When there are multiple servers behind one hostname, they will be tested one at a time.
 4. During the assessment, interim responses will contain only endpoint status, but not full information.
 5. At the end of the assessment, the response will contain all available information; no further API calls will need to be made for that host.

 When you're happy to receive cached information (e.g., in a browser add-on):

-1. Invoke `analyze` with `fromCache` set to `on` and all set to `done`.
+1. Invoke `analyze` with `fromCache` set to `on` and `all` set to `done`.
+2. Set `maxAge` to control the maximum age of the cached report.
+If you don't set this parameter, your IP address will not be forwarded to the tested server.
-2. If the information you requested is available in the cache, it will be returned straight away.
+3. If the information you requested is available in the cache, it will be returned straight away.
-3. Otherwise, a new assessment will be started.
+4. Otherwise, a new assessment will be started.
-4. You can continue to call `analyze` periodically until the assessment is complete.
+5. You can continue to call `analyze` periodically until the assessment is complete.

 ### Error Reporting ###